ibm-cloud-docs/databases-for-redis/howto-managing-connections.md

 At provision, {{site.data.keyword.databases-for-redis_full}} sets the maximum number of connections to your Redis deployment to **10000**.
 We recommend leaving some connections available, as a number of them are reserved internally to maintain the state and integrity of your database.

-We recommend that you use reuse connection pooling to minimize number of active connections against the database.
+We recommend that you use [connection pooling](#managing-redis-connection-pooling) to minimize the number of active connections against your deployment.
 {: .tip}

 After the connection limit has been reached, any attempts at starting a new connection result in an error.